thunderbird89/esf/stories/story-knock-knock.md

 > "Acknowledged.
 Jump to Jovian Shipyards, get rearmed, get back here.
 Clock's ticking."

 Reaper-Three broke from the engagement, his Talon's jump drive spooling up.
-Space twisted around the craft, and it vanished—a two-minute round trip to the shipyards and back, but he'd need at least ten to fifteen minutes on the ground for rearm and refuel before he could return to the fight.
+Space twisted around the craft, and it vanished - a two-minute round trip to the shipyards and back, but he'd need at least ten to fifteen minutes on the ground for rearm and refuel before he could return to the fight.

 Chen checked her tactical display.
 Of the original forty-eight Federation Talons that had started the engagement, twenty-seven were still in the battle space.
 Another eight were at Jovian Shipyards going through frantic resupply operations, crews working at emergency speed to reload weapons and patch damage.
 Thirteen had been destroyed outright, their pilots either dead or recovered by search and rescue craft.